Asian shares rise after technology-powered rally on Wall St

 Asian shares were higher Friday after technology companies powered the biggest gain on Wall Street since March.

-TSMC, the world's biggest chip maker, climbed 4.4% after its CEO confirmed reports it plans to open a joint venture semiconductor fabrication plant in western Japan with Sony Corp.
+TSMC, the world's biggest chip maker, climbed 4.7%.
+Its CEO confirmed reports it plans to open a joint venture semiconductor fabrication plant in western Japan with Sony Corp.

 On Thursday, the S&P 500 jumped 1.7% to 4,438.26 as a wave of buying gained momentum from a day earlier, when the market broke a three-day losing streak.